Houston Spinal Cord Injury Attorneys

 • $5.58 million settlement for a Houston man who suffered neck and back injuries in a catastrophic plant explosion.
 Despite corporate denials, our attorneys uncovered the truth and secured justice.

 • $2.45 million settlement for a Houston plant worker who sustained multiple neck and back injuries, including a herniated disc.
-The company denied all wrongdoing, but our firm fought to hold them fully accountable.
+The company denied all wrongdoing, but we fought to hold them accountable.

 These victories represent only a fraction of the spine injury cases our firm has handled in Houston, Harris County, and nationwide.
-Whether the injury happened in a plant or refinery explosion, a truck crash, an offshore incident, a workplace accident, or a dangerous public space, one truth remains: when our clients’ futures are on the line, we fight to win.
+Whether the injury happened in a plant or refinery explosion, a truck crash, an offshore incident, a workplace accident, or a dangerous public space, one truth holds: when our clients’ futures are on the line, we fight for them.

 Interested in finding out how a Houston spine injury lawyer at Arnold & Itkin can help you?
 Call (888) 493-1629 or reach out online for a free, confidential consultation.